-This sort of heart-warming fuzziness aside, I often have the sneaking suspicion that news doesn't actually stop for holidays, though local TV journalism often seems to.
+This sort of heart-warming fuzziness aside, I often have the sneaking suspicion that news doesn't stop actually stop for holidays, though local TV journalism often seems to.

 The wintery glow of journalistic sloth aside, there are other times when it is best to either avoid local news broadcasts, or take it in the spirit in which it is - or it is not - offered.

 Many times we are aware that a holiday is fast approaching simply because of how much air time it takes up.
 A recent July 4 saw almost an entire local half hour of one "news" program taken up with firecracker safety tips - plus stories on where the family could go to have a good time that weekend.

 Of course, here in Northwest Arkansas we have the Rodeo of the Ozarks; that's excuse enough for barely covering news while that's in town.